John Hayes (British politician): Parliamentary career

-Sex and gender

-Hayes has argued the Government should respond with "compassion" to those who "feel compelled to identify as the opposite sex" but opposed proposals to allow individuals to change their natural gender without medical consultation.
-He criticised "radical LGBT groups" and stated his belief that "we must reaffirm that gender has no meaning if divorced from biological facts".
-In an article written in a local paper, Hayes argued "we should celebrate the God-given differences between men and women, enjoying the special characteristics of two naturally-ordained human types".

-Hayes spoke in favour of language that would block a future transgender or non-binary minister to take maternity leave in the debate on the Ministerial and other Maternity Allowances Act 2021, comparing inclusive language to George Orwell's Nineteen Eighty-Four.

-Wind turbines

-During his time as Energy Minister, Hayes clashed with Liberal Democrat coalition partners when he declared that there should be no further construction of onshore wind turbines, declaring "enough is enough".

-Affiliations

-Hayes is a member of the Countryside Alliance and of the Society for the Protection of Unborn Children (SPUC).
-He has served as the chairman of the All Party Group on disability and secretary of the All Party Group on brain injury.
-Since 2009, he has been Honorary Chairman of the British Caribbean Association.

-In addition to his seat in Parliament, he holds three outside jobs which reportedly pay him £118,000 per year.
-The most lucrative of them is the role of strategic adviser to BB Energy, a Dubai-headquartered energy trading group.
+In July 2022, he said of precautions for a predicted 40° heatwave: "This is not a brave new world but a cowardly new world where we live in a country where we are frightened of the heat.
+It is not surprising that in snowflake Britain, the snowflakes are melting".

+Hayes was again re-elected at the 2024 general election, with a decreased vote share of 38% and a decreased majority of 6,856.

 Personal life

 Hayes married Susan Hopewell in 1997; they have two sons.

+In addition to his seat in Parliament, Hayes holds three outside jobs, with one of them being a strategic adviser to BB Energy, a Dubai-based headquartered energy trading group.
+Since 2018 Hayes has received payments of £50,000 per year working for a Lebanese-based oil company BB Energy as a strategic adviser which has drawn criticism from Transparency International UK.

 Honours

 Hayes was sworn as a member of the Privy Council on 15 May 2013 at Buckingham Palace.

-Hayes was appointed Commander of the Order of the British Empire (CBE) in the 2016 Prime Minister's Resignation Honours for political and public service.
+He was appointed Commander of the Order of the British Empire (CBE) in the 2016 Prime Minister's Resignation Honours for political and public service.

-He was appointed a Knight Bachelor in November 2018.
+Hayes was knighted in November 2018.
 This was an honour that was widely reported as bringing the awards system into disrepute; the supposition being that he had been offered and accepted the award in return for support for (or lack of opposition to) the Prime Minister's Brexit Draft Withdrawal Agreement.
 However, he subsequently announced his intention to vote against the proposed withdrawal agreement anyway.